digst/cloud/design.md

 Statens IT is the strategically appointed provider of IT operation and service to the Danish Government and shall as such provide the requested cloud environment.

-**[PaaS]** Government Cloud is a Platform as a Service offered by SIT within existing license to operate.
+**[PaaS]** The operation model of GovCloud is Platform as a Service offered by SIT within existing license to operate.

 NIST defines the capability provied to the consumer in the PaaS operating model as: *to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.*

 PaaS is choosen over IaaS to limit the ammount of operational knowledge required by government organisations.
-SIt is setup to lift this requirement from other organisations. [more?]
+SIT is setup to lift this requirement from other organisations.

 As such, consumers are responsible for the developement and maintainance of applications, data management, awarding and revoking user rights and licensing of software.
 SIT as a Platform Provider is responsible for updating platform software, automated testing of both applications and platform during updates, monitoring and reporting on services.

- SIT's existing SaaS offering will still be provided.
-SIT may use the GovCloud as a basis for SaaS offerings to further harmonize the operational environment.

-[Verify that we do not need to change anything regulatory about SIT]

-**[Operating Model]**  SIT defines a new Operating Model (da. driftsmodel) in the existing framework.

-SIT has established business support functions across a few operating models.
-Initially PaaS will be a supplement to existing models and will benefit from establised practices concerning agreements, reporting and financing.

 The GovCloud operating model is based on a collaborative agreement between  government organisations and follows traditional practices.
 Most importantly this does not allow for economic sactions and private law contracts.
 Conflicts needs to be solved through excisting government fora and budgetting practices.

-GovCloud Platform Consumers will experience one account manager? from SIT covering all operating models e.g. location networking, employee personal computers and custom applications.
+SIT has established business support functions across a few operating models.
+Initially PaaS will be a supplement to existing models and will benefit from establised practices concerning agreements, reporting and financing.
+SIT's existing SaaS offering will still be provided.
+SIT may use the GovCloud as a basis for SaaS offerings to further harmonize the operational environment.

 <br>